wlynch/wlynch.github.io/_posts/2014-02-14-intro-to-unix-shell.markdown

 This allows you to do useful things like fast searches and scripting.
 Since it is a minimal interface, it makes it great to use across network connections.

+There are many types of shells including bash, csh, tcsh, and zsh.

 ### Shell vs. Terminal
 People often ask what the difference between a shell and a terminal is.
 A shell is the actual interface between you and your OS, the terminal is the (GUI) application that surrounds it.